technology-toolbox/website/content/blog/jjameson/2009/03/27/always-enable-disk-based-caching-in-moss-2007.md

 is a blurb from
 [Microsoft Office Online](http://office.microsoft.com/en-us/sharepointserver/HA101762841033.aspx):

-{{< blockquote "fst-italic" >}}
+{{< div-block "fst-italic" >}}

-Disk-based caching is one way in which you can achieve faster processing of content stored in a Web application database.
-If your Web application contains large files such as images and multimedia files, enabling disk-based caching improves page delivery time because the cache stores files on the front-end Web server, thus reducing database traffic.
+> Disk-based caching is one way in which you can achieve faster processing of
+> content stored in a Web application database.
+If your Web application contains
+> large files such as images and multimedia files, enabling disk-based caching
+> improves page delivery time because the cache stores files on the front-end
+> Web server, thus reducing database traffic.

-{{< /blockquote >}}
+{{< /div-block >}}

 I also highly recommend becoming familiar with
 [the right way to clear the blob cache](http://msdn.microsoft.com/en-us/library/aa604896.aspx).